Master of Health Administration

 Required Core Courses: 24 credits

 - H ADM 503 RESEARCH METHODS (P ADM) (3).
-Prerequisite: 3 credits statistics or permission of program and a demonstrated working knowledge of SPSS
+Prerequisite: demonstrated working knowledge of IBM SPSS Statistics

 - H ADM 506 (P ADM) MANAGEMENT INFORMATION SYSTEMS FOR PUBLIC AND HEALTH ADMINISTRATION (3)